CSI-Joaquin-Negron/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Github is a Repository.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: Git commit is when you do changes to a local file while git push is when you send them to the repository.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: when you pull a file you update your local copy from the repository meanwhile an upstream pull is when you update you personal with an external one.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: Nothing.

 Type down any class notes below this sentence: